auth0/wordpress/README.md

 - PHP 8.0+
 - [Most recent version of WordPress](https://wordpress.org/news/category/releases/)
-- WP configured with databases priviledges to create tables
+- WordPress configured with databases priviledges allowing database table creation

+> Please review our [support policy](#support-policy) to learn when language and framework versions will exit support in the future.

 ### Installation